brett--anderson/CarND-Vehicle-Detection/README.md

 The code for this step is in P5.ipynb under the title 'Display HOG'

 I started by reading in all the `vehicle` and `non-vehicle` images.
-Here is an example of one of each of the `vehicle` and `non-vehicle` classes:
+Here is an example of some of the `vehicle` and `non-vehicle` classes:

 ![example images][image1]